These days, the term “Digital marketing” raises an extensive list of questions that need answering.

 As mentioned above, it is crucial to consider which platforms are best set up to achieve your goals.
-Facebook may appear cheaper, however, there could be the potential for higher sales through Google or vice versa.
+Facebook may appear cheaper.
+However, there could be the potential for higher sales through Google or vice versa.

 Whether it is one country or one hundred countries, you need a plan.
-If targeting the entire world with your digital marketing campaign, then the budget will need to be on a global scale!
+If you are targeting the entire world with your digital marketing campaign, then the budget will need to be on a global scale!
 One thing to consider is the size of the audience within the target geographic area.

-For example, marketing to the UK and USA could hit an audience of 392m people.
+For example, marketing to the UK and the USA could hit an audience of 392m people.
 Whereas marketing to just London could hit an audience of 8m.
 Plan a realistic budget based on the size of your geographic area.

 Marketing impression share, especially with Google Ads – Impression share is calculated by looking at how many times your ad could have shown based on the search term volumes.